The symptoms section of this article was updated on May 19, 2020.

 If a person develops any symptoms of COVID-19, they should follow the steps below to stay safe and help protect others from the virus.

-Once a person begins to suspect that they may have COVID-19, they should:
+Once a person begins to suspect that they may have COVID-19,

 - Self-isolate: Self-isolating means staying at home and staying away from other family members to avoid spreading the virus.
 Ideally, people who have symptoms of COVID-19 should remain in one room and use a separate bathroom to other members of the household.